purpletechceo/purpletech-soen341projectF2023/Sprint 3/Meeting Minutes/purpletech_Sprint3_Meeting2_11-08-2023.md

 - Action Items Discussion

 ### Progress Review
-The discussion started with the tasks for Sprint 3, Yimika and Allaye mentioned their tasks were completed and have been reviewed by their team member Shah who was yet to embed the features since all tasks were not completed.
+The discussion started with the tasks for Sprint 3, Yimika and Allaye showed their tasks were completed and was sent Shah who was yet to embed the features since all tasks were not completed.
 The other team members followed with updates on their different tasks.

 ### CI Pipeline Progress